Slack bot quickstart

 not_authed / invalid_authWrong or revoked tokenReinstall app; update xoxb token in config

-Socket Mode disconnectsBad xapp token or Gateway downRegenerate app token; restart Gateway
+Socket Mode disconnectsBad xapp token or Gateway downRegenerate app token; restart Gateway; check logs

 Only pairing messagesUser not approvedpairing approve